-Wimberley High School Tennis wins State Championship
+Wimberley High School tennis wins State championship

 Against Boerne at regionals, the Texans won six of the seven doubles matches, giving the team a massive lead going into singles play.
 Four more singles wins clinched the match and the trip to the state tournament.

-“Ella is a great leader and she’s done so much in tennis.
-We’re fortunate to have her out there for us Gwen is such a driving force on this team, she pushes (her teammates) so hard in practice,” Gustafson said.
+“Ella {Malone] is a great leader and she’s done so much in tennis.
+We’re fortunate to have her out there for us.
+Gwen {Pierce} is such a driving force on this team, she pushes (her teammates) so hard in practice,” Gustafson said.

 Rounding out the team captains is senior Joe Sheffield.